Variational Principles on Geometric Rough Paths and the L\'{e}vy Area Correction: Introduction

 The theory of GRP tells us that a change in the L\'evy area can be interpreted as a different interpretation of the stochastic integral.
 The interpretion of the stochastic integral in the context of stochastic fluid dynamics has been considered in \cite{Holm2020} , where correction terms between the It\^o and Stratonovich integrals were found to have physical meaning as the presence of a Coriolis force and importantly, the It\^o-Stratonovich term maintained the geometric structure of the stochastic Euler equations.
 The aim of this paper is to provide a similar overview of how the L\'evy area drift term affects the GRP rigid body dynamics.
 We will discuss in particular how the matrix $\mathsf{s}$ is responsible for an additional drift that is analogous to the It\^o-Stratonovich correction, which we will refer to as the L\'evy area correction.

-The study of additional drift terms caused by the L\'evy area originated prior to rough paths with the problem of approximation of SDE, and the related Wong-Zakai theorem \cite{Wong1965a} \cite{Wong1965b}.
+The study of additional drift terms caused by the L\'evy area originated prior to rough paths with the problem of approximation of SDE, and the related Wong-Zakai theorem \cite{Wong1965a, Wong1965b}.
 One statement of the Wong-Zakai theorem is that smooth approximations of one dimensional SDE converge to the Stratonovich interpretation \cite{Sussmann1978}.
-Counter examples to the Wong-Zakai theorem exist in two dimensions and above \cite{Sussmann1991}, and without additional assumptions an approximation smooth approximation of the SDE may converge to neither the It\^o nor {the} Stratonovich interpretation of the {stochastic integral}.
+The Wong-Zakai theorem often justifies the use of white noise in many stochastic models for unresolved scales, since although correlations may be more accurately modelled by (for example) coloured noise, these correlations are small and constitute a good approximation of the Stratonovich interpretation of a stochastic differential equation.
+Appealing to the Wong-Zakai theorem is only correct for dimension one, as counter examples to the Wong-Zakai theorem exist in two dimensions and above \cite{Sussmann1991}, and without additional assumptions a smooth approximation of the SDE may converge to neither the It\^o nor {the} Stratonovich interpretation of the {stochastic integral}.
 In particular, we shall find here that it may converge to a Stratonovich equation with an additional drift term.
 The Wong-Zakai theorem continues to hold in the case where the vector fields defining the multiplicative noise mutually commute, as discussed below.

-The modification of the Wong-Zakai theorem that is required by noncommutativity of the vector fields defining the noise in more than one dimension is derived in Ikeda-Watanabe~\cite{Ikeda1981}[Ch7].
+The modification of the Wong-Zakai theorem that is required by noncommutativity of the vector fields defining the noise in more than one dimension is derived in Ikeda-Watanabe~\cite{Ikeda1981}[Ch7, Thm 7.2].
 Namely, let $\{A_n\}_{n=0}^r$ be (smooth) vector fields for a piecewise approximation of Brownian motion, then in the limit that the approximation converges to white noise one obtains an additive drift term modifying the equation which is proportional to the commutator of the smooth vector fields, as

-Here, $[\cdot, \cdot]$ denotes the Jacobi-Lie bracket of vector fields, $\circ$ denotes Stratonvich integration and $s_{ij}$ denotes a constant skew-symmetric matrix depending on the nature of the approximation (this is analogous to our L\'evy area perturbation $\mathsf{s}$).
+Here, $[\cdot, \cdot]$ denotes the Jacobi-Lie bracket of vector fields, $\circ$ denotes Stratonvich integration and $s_{ij}$ denotes a constant skew-symmetric matrix depending on the nature of the approximation (this is what we shall identify as the L\'evy area perturbation $\mathsf{s}$).
 Clearly, this additional drift term vanishes when the row vector fields of the diffusion matrix commute.
 It also vanishes under the assumption of reducibility, for which the Lie brackets vanish, see \cite{Ait-Sahalia-2008}[Prop 1].
 Note that these conditions are always satisfied in one-dimensional systems.